Cross-reality location privacy protection in 6G-enabled vehicular metaverses: an LLM-enhanced hybrid generative diffusion model-based approach: Introduction

-Although the 6G-enabled vehicular metaverse empowered by agentic AI enables immersive services and intelligent decision making across physical and virtual spaces, privacy risks become more prominent in such tightly coupled cross-reality systems than traditional vehicular networks~\cite{auda2023scoping,hiroi2025cross}.
-Specifically, the immersion of on-board users within the vehicular metaverse is highly correlated to two key factors, i.e., reported location precision and service response latency~\cite{luo2025incentivizing}.
-On the one hand, agentic AI-driven AVs in the physical space often request Location-Based Services (LBS) frequently, such as Augmented Reality (AR) navigation and AR interactive games, where higher reported location precision ensures better Quality of Service (QoS) but also incurs a higher risk of location privacy leakage~\cite{min2023personalized}.
+Although the 6G-enabled vehicular metaverse empowered by agentic AI enables immersive services and intelligent decision-making across physical and virtual spaces, privacy risks become more prominent in such tightly coupled cross-reality systems, i.e., systems linking physical vehicular states with virtual metaverse infrastructures, than in traditional vehicular networks~\cite{auda2023scoping,hiroi2025cross}.
+Specifically, the immersion of on-board users within the vehicular metaverse is highly correlated with two key factors, i.e., reported location precision and service response latency~\cite{luo2025incentivizing}.
+On the one hand, agentic AI-driven AVs in the physical space frequently request Location-Based Services (LBS), such as Augmented Reality (AR) navigation and AR interactive games, where higher reported location precision ensures better Quality of Service (QoS) but also incurs a higher risk of location privacy leakage~\cite{min2023personalized}.
 On the other hand, due to the continuous mobility of AVs, their corresponding AI agents in the virtual space are frequently migrated among edge servers in alignment with physical vehicle movements to maintain physical–virtual synchronization and low-latency service provisioning, which further amplifies privacy risks~\cite{chen2025efficient,wang2023location}.
-Consequently, collusive adversaries can exploit their prior knowledge of AV routine mobility patterns, such as regular commuting routes, to launch inference attacks that jointly reconstruct vehicle trajectories and AI agent migration patterns, thereby accurately tracking target AVs~\cite{luo2023privacy}.
+Consequently, collusive adversaries can exploit their prior knowledge of AVs' routine mobility patterns, such as regular commuting routes, to launch inference attacks that jointly reconstruct vehicle trajectories and AI agent migration patterns, thereby accurately tracking target AVs~\cite{luo2023privacy}.
 This cross-reality linkage attack is more severe and harder to mitigate than traditional single-domain privacy attacks, posing substantial threats to the location privacy of on-board users.